The-Back-Room/The-Back-Room.github.io/ROADMAP.md

             - **IT**: Theme pack inspired by the "IT" movies by Andy Muschietti
             - **The Texas Chainsaw Massacre**: Theme pack inspired by the "The Texas Chainsaw Massacre" movies by Tobe Hooper
             - **Leatherface**: Theme pack inspired by the "Leatherface" movies by Alexandre Bustillo and Julien Maury
+            - **Friday the 13th**: Theme pack inspired by the "Friday the 13th" movies by Sean S. Cunningham
+            - **The Evil Dead**: Theme pack inspired by the "The Evil Dead" movies by Sam Raimi
+            - **The Cabin in the Woods**: Theme pack inspired by the "The Cabin in the Woods" movie by Drew Goddard
+            - **Paranormal Activity**: Theme pack inspired by the "Paranormal Activity" movies by Oren Peli
+            - **Insidious**: Theme pack inspired by the "Insidious" movies by James Wan
+            - **The Ring**: Theme pack inspired by the "The Ring" movies by Gore Verbinski
+            - **The Grudge**: Theme pack inspired by the "The Grudge" movies by Takashi Shimizu
+            - **Saw**: Theme pack inspired by the "Saw" movies by James Wan and Leigh Whannell
+            - **Hostel**: Theme pack inspired by the "Hostel" movies by Eli Roth
+            - **The Blair Witch Project**: Theme pack inspired by the "The Blair Witch Project" movie by Daniel Myrick and Eduardo Sánchez

+    - **NSFW Themes**: Theme packs with NSFW content.
+These themes are inteded for adult audiences only.
+This list is not in any particular order and may change at any time.

+        - **The Last Sovereign**: NSFW theme pack inspired by "The Last Sovereign" game by Sierra Lee.
+        - **Renryuu Ascension**: NSFW theme pack inspired by "Renryuu Ascension" game by Hound RyenSaotome.
+        - **The Proteus Effect**: NSFW theme pack inspired by "The Proteus Effect" game by Proxxie.
+        - **Harem Hotel**: NSFW theme pack inspired by "Harem Hotel" game by Runey Games.
+        - **Subverse**: NSFW theme pack inspired by "Subverse" game by Studio FOW.
+        - **Nekopara**: NSFW theme pack inspired by the "Nekopara" series by NEKO WORKs.
+        - **Sakura Series**: NSFW theme packs inspired by the "Sakura" series by Winged Cloud.
+             - **Sakura Angels**: NSFW theme pack inspired by "Sakura Angels" game(s) by Winged Cloud.
+             - **Sakura Beach**: NSFW theme pack inspired by "Sakura Beach" game(s) by Winged Cloud.
+             - **Sakura Dungeon**: NSFW theme pack inspired by "Sakura Dungeon" game(s) by Winged Cloud.
+             - **Sakura Fantasy**: NSFW theme pack inspired by "Sakura Fantasy" game(s) by Winged Cloud.
+             - **Sakura Swim Club**: NSFW theme pack inspired by "Sakura Swim Club" game(s) by Winged Cloud.
+             - **Sakura Succubus**: NSFW theme pack inspired by "Sakura Succubus" game(s) by Winged Cloud.
+             - **Sakura Santa**: NSFW theme pack inspired by "Sakura Santa" game(s) by Winged Cloud.
+             - **Sakura Spirit**: NSFW theme pack inspired by "Sakura Spirit" game(s) by Winged Cloud.
+             - **Sakura Nova**: NSFW theme pack inspired by "Sakura Nova" game(s) by Winged Cloud.
+             - **Sakura Gamer**: NSFW theme pack inspired by "Sakura Gamer" game(s) by Winged Cloud.
+             - **Sakura Magical Girls**: NSFW theme pack inspired by "Sakura Magical Girls" game(s) by Winged Cloud.
+             - **Sakura Space**: NSFW theme pack inspired by "Sakura Space" game(s) by Winged Cloud.
+        - **HuniePop**: NSFW theme pack inspired by "HuniePop" game by HuniePot.